olili1999/eecs493-final/README.md

 ### Hosting
 We deployed using Netlify and following tutorials on YouTube.
 ### Tutorials
-We used the following tutorial to figure out how to make a CRUD app using [Firestore and React. ](https://www.youtube.com/watch?v=jCY6DH8F4oc) and re-factored it to our specific usecase.
+We used the following tutorial to figure out how to make a CRUD app using [Firestore and React](https://www.youtube.com/watch?v=jCY6DH8F4oc) and re-factored it to our specific use case.